turtleman99/My_Academic_Page/content/news/_index.md

 num_news: 5

 news_items:
-- text: I'll be with [Wormpex AI Researh](http://research.wormpex.com/) this summer, working with [Dr. Gang Hua](https://www.ganghua.org/).
-Come and say hi to me if you'll be around Seattle/Bellevue during the summer!
+- text: I'll be with [Wormpex AI Research](http://research.wormpex.com/) this summer, working with [Dr. Gang Hua](https://www.ganghua.org/).
+Come and say hi to me if you'll be around Seattle/Bellevue!
   extra_text: "Jan.
 2023."
   date: 2021-11-20
 - text: "One paper accepted to ICDL"